Becoming a Licensed Marriage Family Therapist in North Carolina

 Research Additional Psychology Professional Licenses Granted by North Carolina

-• Learn more about how to become a psychologist in North Carolina: Requires a PhD or PsyD; clinical, counseling, and school psychologists in North Carolina earned a median salary of $68,360 as of May 2020.
-The highest earners in the profession (75th – 90th percentile) earned about $88,280 - $121,940 during this time.
+• Learn more about how to become a psychologist in North Carolina: Requires a PhD or PsyD; clinical and counseling psychologists in North Carolina earned a median salary of $80,260 as of May 2022.
+The highest earners in the profession (75th – 90th percentile) earned about $114,420 - $149,780 during this time.

-May 2020 Bureau of Labor Statistics salary and job market trends for marriage and family therapists, clinical, counseling and school psychologists, substance abuse, behavioral disorders, and mental health counselors, child, family, and school social workers, and mental health and substance abuse social workers.
-Figures represent state data, not school specific information.
+2022 US Bureau of Labor Statistics and O*NET (a website sponsored by the US Department of Labor) job market trends and salary figures for marriage and family therapists, clinical and counseling psychologists, substance abuse, behavioral disorder, and mental health counselors, child, family, and school social workers, and mental health and substance abuse social workers are based on national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed May 2021.
+Data accessed August 2023.

 Schools with MFT Degree Programs Accepting Students from North Carolina